8 month immersion

 Our wild and cultivated green kin grow right outside our doors, offering their sweet sustenance and an invitation to return our bodies and souls to the natural rhythm that hums in our DNA.
 As humans we evolved in the natural world; all of our ancestors knew how to befriend the plants that grew right around them for everyday vitality.

 We can remember!
-One month at a time, we will attune to the cycles of the seasons, getting to know the plants that are offering their gifts in each turn of the year.
-Through the natural progression of birth, growth, fruition, decay, death and regeneration, the herbs will mirror our own personal cycles of growth.
+One month at a time, we will attune to the cycles of the seasons, getting to know the plants who are offering their gifts in each turn of the year.
+Learning, also, how to be in a healthy, reciprocal relationship, giving back for the gifts we receive.

 In this introductory, home herbalism course, you will learn: